House Rules

 You're welcome to stay for:

-- A single night — passing through on migration or a foraging expedition
+- A single night, passing through on a journey or a foraging trip

-- A season — nesting, overwintering, or simply enjoying the locale
+- A season, nesting, spending winter, or just enjoying the area

-- Permanently — some of our most loyal guests never leave, and that's perfectly fine
+- Forever.
+Some of our most loyal guests never leave, and that's perfectly fine

 There is no checkout time.
-There is also no check-in time.
+There is no check-in time either.
 Arrive when you're ready.

 9. Respect the Neighbours

-The broader community — birds, mammals, reptiles, and humans — shares this landscape.
-Most are friendly or indifferent.
-A few are opportunistic.
-Navigate accordingly, and don't provoke anything larger than yourself.
+The wider community (birds, mammals, reptiles, and humans) shares this landscape.
+Most are friendly or don't care.
+A few will try their luck.
+Act wisely, and don't provoke anything larger than yourself.

 10. No Guarantees

 We offer shelter, not certainty.
-The natural world is unpredictable, and that's what makes it extraordinary.
+The natural world is hard to predict, and that's what makes it special.
 By choosing The Insect Hotel, you accept:

 - Variable food supply